antouanbg/Bulgarian_Linguistic/datasets/NLP/readme.md

-Bulgarian frequency and stopword lists
+Files with Bulgarian frequency and stopword lists - stopwords_and_ferqency_list_.zip
 ---------
 A frequency list of the first 100 000 Cyrillic tokens BTB-FreqList as well as stopword list BTB-StopWordList (UTF-16).
 Free for research purposes.
 Archive is available [here](https://github.com/antouanbg/Bulgarian_Datasets_Models/blob/master/datasets/NLP/stopwords_and_ferqency_list_.zip)